> I am sure that I have the problem and want to skip this test

 - Assuming you can obtain a Bluetooth signal strength reading continue with the following steps

 - Now unplug all USB 3.0 devices from their USB 3.0 ports - If you have any uncertainty about what USB revision a USB device is then remove it.
 Remember to check all sides of your computer for USB ports.
-If your using a desktop computer there may be some hidden around the back out of view.
+If you're using a desktop computer there may be some hidden around the back out of view.

 - Check the signal strength setting reported by your system.
 Watch it to see if it fluctuates much and when your happy that it is fairly stable make a note of the value reported.